 The Clearing House, the 159-year-old banking association and payments firm owned by commercial lenders, named U.S. Bancorp Chief Executive Officer Richard Davis the next chairman of its supervisory board.

 Bank of America Corp.
-(BAC) CEO Brian T. Moynihan was selected to be vice chairman, the association said today in a statement.
+(BAC:US) CEO Brian T. Moynihan was selected to be vice chairman, the association said today in a statement.

 The Clearing House is a non-partisan advocacy group representing the interests of its owner banks, according to the organization’s website.
 It also runs a payments company that provides clearing and settlement services to its member firms, which include Deutsche Bank AG, Wells Fargo & Co. and JPMorgan Chase & Co.